CybercentreCanada/assemblyline4_docs/docs/public_beta/install.md

 ### Extract installation files

-Let's assume you've downloaded the file in your home directory.
+From now on, we will assume you've downloaded the file in your home directory.

+Decompress the installation archive:

     tar zxvf $HOME/assemblyline4_beta_1.tar.gz